Research Experiences for Undergraduates Program

 - Collaborate on a research project with TCU faculty mentors, graduate students and other students

-- Learn about working in the aerospace industry through behind-the-scenes field trips
+- Learn about working in the aerospace industry through behind-the-scenes field trips (if possible)

 - Develop skills in giving a research presentation